Setting the Magnetic Field

 Load in the magnetic field files

-The fetch_cor_magfiles() and fetch_hel_magfiles() functions return tuples of file paths corresponding to the radial, theta, and phi components of the magnetic field data for the coronal and heliospheric domains (respectively).
+The fetch_mas_data() function returns a named tuple of file paths corresponding to the radial, theta, and phi components of the magnetic field data for the requested domain (with fields like cor_br, cor_bt, cor_bp for the coronal domain and hel_br, hel_bt, hel_bp for the heliospheric domain).

 The TracerMP class is, for demonstration purposes, instantiated without arguments to illustrate how to set the magnetic field files post-initialization.